Skip to content

 FTSdk.clearAllData()

-Only required when FTSdk.setAutoSync(false) is set, to perform data synchronization manually.
+Only when FTSdk.setAutoSync(false) is set, manual data synchronization is required.

 FTSdk.flushSyncData();